boochow/breakout-v/README.md

 # breakout-v

 ##Description
 Simple breakout game for Arduboy.
+Vertical screen version.

 ##Instructions
 Move racket to keep the ball in the field and